A year after ‘Janata curfew’, coronavirus threat rears its ugly head again | Health

 The coronavirus pandemic is on the upswing again in India which observed a 'Janata curfew' on this day a year ago, having paved the way for an over two-month-long strict nationwide lockdown to curb the contagion.

-Millions of people across the country stayed indoors on March 22, 2020, in an unprecedented and overwhelming response to Prime Minister Narendra Modi's appeal for the nationwide curfew.
-People used to come out briefly at 5 pm to show their gratitude to healthcare and other essential service providers with sounds of bells, conches, and claps.
+Millions of people across the country stayed indoors on March 22, 2020, in an unprecedented and overwhelming response to Prime Minister Narendra Modi's appeal for the nationwide curfew, coming out briefly at 5 pm to show their gratitude to healthcare and other essential service providers with sounds of bells, conches, and claps.

 A lockdown was clamped in the country from March 25 till May 31, affecting the economy badly.